-Under the terms of the employment agreement with each of our Named Executive Officers descried above, either we or the executive may terminate the executive's employment at any time.
-Each of our Named Executive Officers is eligible, under the terms of his employment agreement for Dr. Shukla or the terms of the Policy for Ms. Broadfoot and Ms. Denyes, to receive, in exchange for a release of claims, severance benefits upon termination of employment wither by us or by the executive for good reason, with additional severance benefits provided in the event the termination is in connection with a change in control.
-In addition, the terms of equity awards granted to our Named Executive Officers are subject to the terms of our equity plan and award agreements thereunder, which include accelerated vesting provisions upon certain change in control transactions.
+Under the terms of the employment arrangements with each of our Named Executive Officers described above, either we or the executive officer may terminate the executive officer's employment at any time.
+Each of our Named Executive Officers is eligible, under the terms of the CEO Employment Agreement with Dr. Shukla or the terms of the Policy for Ms. Broadfoot and Ms. Denyes, to receive, in exchange for a release of claims, severance benefits upon termination of employment either by us or by the executive officer for Good Reason (as defined in the CEO Employment Agreement or the Policy, as applicable), with additional severance benefits provided in the event the termination is in connection with a change in control.
+In addition, the terms of equity awards granted to our Named Executive Officers are subject to the terms of our equity compensation plans and award agreements thereunder, which include accelerated vesting provisions upon certain change in control transactions.
 We do not provide any excise tax gross-ups or change-in-control benefits.